braze-inc/growth-shares-lambda-user-csv-import/README.md

 - **Braze API Key** to be able to send requests to `/users/track` endpoint
 - **CSV File** with user external IDs and attributes to update

-### Where to find your Braze API URL and key?
+### Where to find your Braze API URL and Braze API Key?

 #### REST Endpoint

 You can find your API URL, or the REST endpoint, in Braze documentation -- https://www.braze.com/docs/user_guide/administrative/access_braze/braze_instances/#braze-instances.
 Simply match your dashboard URL to the REST endpoint URL.
 For example, if your dashboard shows `dashboard-01.braze.com/` URL, your REST endpoint would be `https://rest.iad-01.braze.com`.

 You can also find your REST API URL in the dashboard.
-Head over to your dashboard and in then the left panel, under _App Settings_, open _Manage App Group_.
+In then the left navigation panel, scroll down and select **Manage App Group**.

 [img] _TODO: update after publishing to public repo_

-There you can find an `SDK Endpoint`.
+There you can find your `SDK Endpoint`.
 Replace `sdk` with `rest` to get your REST Endpoint.
-For example, if you see `sdk.iad-01.braze.com`, your API URL would then be `rest.iad-01.braze.com`
+For example, if you see `sdk.iad-01.braze.com`, your API URL would be `rest.iad-01.braze.com`

 #### API Key

 To connect with Braze servers, we also need an API key.
 This unique identifier allows Braze to verify your identity and upload your data.
-To get your API key, open the Dashboard and select _Developer Concole_ under _App Settings_.
+To get your API key, open the Dashboard and scroll down the left navigation section.
+Select **Developer Console** under _App Settings_.

 [img] _TODO: update after publishing to public repo_